parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-4/repo/README.txt

 PROFILE - Adds profiling flags.

 ===============================================================================
-SimpleMOC-kernel Strawman Reactor Definition
+SimpleMOC-kernel Strawman Reactor Defintion
 ===============================================================================

-For the purposes of simplicity this mini-app uses a conservative "strawman" reactor model to represent a good target problem for full core reactor simulations to be run on exascale class supercomputers.
+For the purposes of simplicity this mini-app uses a conservative "strawman" reactor model to represent a good target problem for full core reactor simualations to be run on exascale class supercomputers.
 Arbitrary user-defined geometries are not supported.

 ===============================================================================